 If Your Domain Name and Extension Aren’t Available

 Since the majority of websites use the more common domain extensions, there’s a chance that the name you want is no longer available.
 In this case, you might be tempted to register with a different extension.
 Still, you should first consider if there’s a way to modify the name of the website.
 For example, if the name of your organization is Helping Kids, and the domain Helpingkids.org is not available, I wouldn’t run to try and register the .com or .net versions.
-You’re better off going with helping-kids.org, or helpingkidstoday.org.
+You’re better off going with helping-kids.org or helpingkidstoday.org.
 With a little creativity, you’ll figure out a way to make it work.

 People are forgiving when the brand name and domain do not exactly match.
-On the other hand, if you’re a nonprofit with a .com extension, or a legitimate company with a .org extension, your credibility will probably come into question.
-If possible, it’s a good idea to select and purchase your domain name when deciding the name of your business or organization so you can be sure to choose name that has an available domain.
+On the other hand, if you’re a nonprofit with a .com extension or a legitimate company with a .org extension, your credibility will probably come into question.
+If possible, it’s a good idea to select and purchase your domain name when deciding the name of your business or organization so you can be sure to choose a name that has an available domain.